-- 321-322.
+321-322.
 BIOCHEMISTRY.
 A lecture course which includes a review of physical and organic chemistry as applied to the study of body processes.
 The chemical aspects of digestion, metabolism, respiration, etc., are discussed.
 The laboratory accompanying this course requires 16 hours a week for 16 weeks.
-Monday, Wednesday, and Friday at 8 a.m. spring.
-[6] Dr. Darby and Staff. - 323.
-Special Problems and Experimental Techniques.
+Monday, Wednesday, and Friday at 8 a.m.
+SPRING.
+[6] Dr. Darby and Staff.

+323. SPECIAL PROBLEMS AND EXPERIMENTAL TECHNIQUES.
 Open to a limited number of properly qualified students.
 Admission to course, hours, and credit by arrangement.
 Among the fields available are (a) advanced work with radioactive isotopes or in lipid metabolism, Dr. Coniglio; (b) the synthesis and metabolism of carbohydrates and amino acids, Dr. Touster; (c) protein chemistry, Dr. Cunningham; (d) metabolic toxicology, Dr. Blood; (e) enzymes of metabolism, Dr. van Eys; (f) chemical embryology, Dr. Cohen; (g) special biochemical preparations, Staff.
+[2-4]

-[2-4] - 324.
-Use of Radioactive Tracers in Metabolism.
+324. Use of RADIOACTIVE TRACERS IN METABOLISM.
 This course is an introductory one in the application of radioisotopes to the study of metabolism, and is intended for graduate students in biochemistry, biology, physiology, and related fields.
 Two lectures and one three-hour laboratory per week.
-Prereuisite: permission of instructor.
-Fall.
+Prerequisite: permission of instructor.
+FALL.
 [2-3] Dr. Coniglio.

-(Not offered 1961/62.) - 325.
-Micro-Physiologic Techniques in Biochemistry.
+325. MICRO-PHYSIOLOGIC TECHNIQUES IN BIOCHEMISTRY.
 A course designed to give experience in the techniques of animal experimentation.
 Lectures, discussions, and demonstrations on care, feeding, injection, and drawing of blood in different animals.
 Application of micro techniques of mammalian physiology to biochemistry.
 Lectures and laboratory.
-Prerequisite a laboratory course in biochemistry.
-Fall.
-[3] Dr. Blood. - 326.
-BIO-ORGANIC CHEMISTRY.
+Prerequisite: a laboratory course in biochemistry.
+FALL.
+[3] Dr. Blood.
+(Not offered 1962/63.)

+326. BIO-ORGANIC CHEMISTRY.
 Lectures and discussion on the isolation, structural chemistry, and synthesis of biochemically important substances and on the relation of structure to biological activity.
 Prerequisite: an advanced course in organic chemistry or permission of instructor.
 Two lectures per week.
-Spring.
-[2] Dr. Touster. - 327.
-Seminar in Biochemical Literature.
+SPRING.
+[2] Dr. Touster.
+(Not offered 1962/63.)

+327. SEMINAR IN BIOCHEMICAL LITERATURE.
 Admission to course by arrangement.
 Prerequisite: a course in fundamental biochemistry.
-Monday at 4 p.m. fall & spring.
-[1] Staff. - 328.
-Fundamentals of Human Nutrition.
+Monday at 4 p.m.
+FALL & SPRING.
+[1] Staff.

+328. FUNDAMENTALS OF HUMAN NUTRITION.
 This course presents the biochemical and physiologic basis of nutrition with especial emphasis upon the human.
 Lectures and assigned readings.
 Two lectures per week (M. F., 11 a.m.).
 SPRING QUARTER.
 [2] Dr. Darby and Staff of the Division of Nutrition.

-- 329. CLINICAL BIOCHEMISTRY.
+329. CLINICAL BIOCHEMISTRY.
 This course considers the application of biochemical principles to the diagnosis of disease and the treatment of patients.
 Open to third and fourth year students as an elective.
+Staff.

-Staff. - 330.
-ADVANCED PATHOLOGICAL CHEMISTRY.
+330. ADVANCED PATHOLOGICAL CHEMISTRY.
 Lectures and seminar on recent developments in biochemistry in relation to medicine.
 Open by arrangement to third and fourth-year students as elective work.
-[2-4] Staff. - 331.
-Fundamentals of Biochemistry.
+[2-4] Staff.

+331. FUNDAMENTALS OF BIOCHEMISTRY.
 A basic course covering the chemistry and metabolism of carbohydrates, proteins, and lipids, and the action of vitamins, hormones, and enzymes.
 Prerequisite: a basic undergraduate course in organic chemistry.
-Two lectures and one three-hour laboratory perod.
-Fall.
+Two lectures and one three-hour laboratory period.
+FALL.
 [3] Dr. Touster.

-(Not offered 1961/62.) - 332.
-Methods of Analysis of Vitamins.
+332. METHODS OF ANALYSIS OF VITAMINS.
 A laboratory course designed to present examples of methods of vitamin assays.
 Laboratory, discussions, and assigned readings.
 This course may profitably be taken in conjunction with 328.
-Admission by arrangement. spring.
+Admission by arrangement.
+SPRING.
 [1-2] Drs.
-Darby and Pearson. - 333.
-PROTEIN CHEMISTRY.
+Darby and Pearson.

+333. PROTEIN CHEMISTRY.
 A course describing the physical and chemical methods employed in the study of macro-molecules of biological importance and the relation of protein structure to protein function.
 FALL.
 [2] Dr. Cunningham.
-(Not offered 1961/62.) - 399.
-RESEARCH.
-Hours and credit by arrangement.
-Staff.